Pedestrian & Bicycle Traffic Count Program

 2019 Report New

-NCTCOG participates and provides data for TxDOT's Texas Bicycle and Pedestrian Count Exchange, a centralized map-based interface to easily access and visualize count data across the state, including the North Central Texas region.
+NCTCOG participates with and provides data for TxDOT's Texas Bicycle and Pedestrian Count Exchange, a centralized map-based interface to easily access and visualize count data across the state, including the North Central Texas region.
+In addition, TxDOT's Bicycle and Pedestrian Program has compiled a wealth of best practices and guidance on bicycle and pedestrian count data collection on their Count Resources web page.

 - Permanently installed equipment on shared use paths will provide continuous 24/7 count information for both bicycles and pedestrians.